Machine learning in earth sciences: Geological or lithological mapping and mineral prospectivity mapping

 Geological or lithological mapping produces maps showing geological features and geological units.
-Mineral prospectivity mapping utilizes a variety of datasets such as geological maps, aeromagnetic imagery, etc to produce maps that are specialized for mineral exploration.
-Geological/ Lithological Mapping and Mineral Prospectivity Mapping can be carried out by processing the data with machine-learning techniques with the input of spectral imagery obtained from remote sensing and geophysical data.
-Spectral imagery is the imaging of selected electromagnetic wavelength bands in the electromagnetic spectrum, while conventional imaging captures three wavelength bands (Red, Green, Blue) in the electromagnetic spectrum.
-Random Forest and Support Vector Machine (SVM) etc are common algorithms being used with remote sensed geophysical data, while Simple Linear Iterative Clustering-Convolutional Neural Network (SLIC-CNN) and Convolutional Neural Networks (CNN) etc are commonly applied while dealing with aerial photos and images.
-Large scale mapping can be carried out with geophysical data from airborne and satellite remote sensing geophysical data, and smaller-scale mapping can be carried out with images from Unmanned Aerial Vehicle (UAV) for higher resolution.
+Mineral prospectivity mapping utilizes a variety of datasets such as geological maps and aeromagnetic imagery to produce maps that are specialized for mineral exploration.
+Geological, lithological, and mineral prospectivity mapping can be carried out by processing data with ML techniques, with the input of spectral imagery obtained from remote sensing and geophysical data.
+Spectral imaging is also used – the imaging of wavelength bands in the electromagnetic spectrum, while conventional imaging captures three wavelength bands (red, green, blue) in the electromagnetic spectrum.

+Random forests and SVMs are some algorithms commonly used with remotely-sensed geophysical data, while Simple Linear Iterative Clustering-Convolutional Neural Network (SLIC-CNN) and Convolutional Neural Networks (CNNs) are commonly applied to aerial imagery.
+Large scale mapping can be carried out with geophysical data from airborne and satellite remote sensing geophysical data, and smaller-scale mapping can be carried out with images from Unmanned Aerial Vehicles (UAVs) for higher resolution.

 Vegetation cover is one of the major obstacles for geological mapping with remote sensing, as reported in various research, both in large-scale and small-scale mapping.
-Vegetation affects the quality of spectral image or obscures the rock information in the aerial images.
+Vegetation affects the quality of spectral images, or obscures the rock information in aerial images.

 Landslide susceptibility and hazard mapping

-Landslide susceptibility refers to the probability of landslide of a place, which is affected by the local terrain conditions.
-Landslide susceptibility mapping can highlight areas prone to landslide risks which are useful for urban planning and disaster management works.
-Input dataset for machine learning algorithms usually includes topographic information, lithological information, satellite images, etc. and some may include land use, land cover, drainage information, vegetation cover according to their study needs.
-In machine learning training for landslide susceptibility mapping, training and testing datasets are required.
-There are two methods of allocating datasets for training and testing, one is to random split the study area for the datasets, another is to split the whole study into two adjacent parts for the two datasets.
-To test the classification models, the common practice is to split the study area randomly into two datasets, however, it is more useful that the study area can be split into two adjacent parts so that the automation algorithm can carry out mapping of a new area with the input of expert processed data of adjacent land.
+Landslide susceptibility refers to the probability of landslide of a certain geographical location, which is dependent on local terrain conditions.
+Landslide susceptibility mapping can highlight areas prone to landslide risks, which is useful for urban planning and disaster management.
+Such datasets for ML algorithms usually include topographic information, lithological information, satellite images, etc., and some may include land use, land cover, drainage information, and vegetation cover according to the study requirements.
+As usual, for training an ML model for landslide susceptibility mapping, training and testing datasets are required.
+There are two methods of allocating datasets for training and testing: one is to randomly split the study area for the datasets; another is to split the whole study into two adjacent parts for the two datasets.
+To test classification models, the common practice is to split the study area randomly; however, it is more useful if the study area can be split into two adjacent parts so that an automation algorithm can carry out mapping of a new area with the input of expert-processed data of adjacent land.